akankshapawar-01/akankshapawar-01/README.md

 <h2 align="center">Hi there 👋 I'm Akanksha Pawar</h2>

 <p align="center">
-  💡 Curious Learner | 📚 Currently on a <b>30 Days of SQL</b> journey
+  💡 Curious Learner | Currently doing <b> Library Management System </b>
 </p>

 ---
 ### 🚀 About Me

 I'm a Computer Engineering graduate (2023) on a mission to grow, one line of code at a time.
 After a detour from tech, I'm back — stronger, more focused, and consistently upskilling.

 - 🌱 Currently learning: **Java**, **Spring**, **SQL**, **DSA**
-- 🔁 Ongoing Project: `30 Days of SQL` – practicing every day & documenting everything.
+- 🔁 Ongoing Project: LibraryManagementSystem
 - 📂 Check out my learning folders & follow along.
 You’ll see the real progress — with ups and downs.
 - 📍 Based in Pune, exploring job opportunities in tech — startups or MNCs.
 ---